Annual Reports to

 later some people who lost the presidential election lost their minds and tried

 to keep the Loser here in DC instead of sending him back to FL.
-He belongs in a
+He belongs in a DC prison with those who followed his lead in trying to

-all I will say about local politics.
+lose democracy.
+That is all I will say about local politics.

 Summarizing